akmistry/dory/README.md

 That said, the single primary design goal is to be able to rapidly return memory to the OS.
 This is mainly achieved by avoid the heap as much as possible.
-Although Go has an excellent garbage collector, factors such as heap fragmentation, a probelm which exists in every language and runtime, prevent memory from being returned to the OS in a deterministic manner.
+Although Go has an excellent garbage collector, factors such as heap fragmentation, a problem which exists in every language and runtime, prevent memory from being returned to the OS in a deterministic manner.

 Instead, anonymous mmap'd areas are created, and managed using a structure